MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-messaging-java-app-with-azure-service-bus.md

 1. Save and close the *pom.xml* file.

-## Configure the app for your Service Bus
+## Configure the app for your service bus

-### Configure your app to use Service Bus Queue
+In this section, you see how to configure your app to use either a Service Bus queue or topic.

+### Use a Service Bus queue

 1. Locate the *application.properties* in the *resources* directory of your app; for example: